MehmetAzizYirik/AlgorithmicGroupTheory/README.md

 Generates molecular structures for a given molecular formula.
 The input is a molecular formula string.
 For example 'C2OH4'.
 For this version, the hydrogens should be kept at the end of the string.
-Besides this formula, the directory is needed to be specified for the output file.
+Besides molecular formula, the directory is needed to be specified for the output file.

  -f,--molecularFormula <arg>   Molecular formula as a string (required)

- -v,--verbose                  Print messages about matrix generation
+ -v,--verbose                  Print messages about structure generation

  -d,--filedir <arg>            Creates and store the output txt file
                                in the directory (required)